MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/remote_host_management.md

 ms.ContentId: 7dcd6da0-dd72-422d-8752-5eccc8116e02
 title: Manageing remote Hyper-V hosts

-# Managing Remote Hyper-V Hosts with Hyper-V Manager #
+# Manage Remote Hyper-V Hosts with Hyper-V Manager #

 Hyper-V Manager is Hyper-V's in-box management tool.
 It provides a very minimal set of tools needed for diagnosing and managing a small number of local or remote hosts.